 Hang ‘em high

 Garland is a holiday decorating favorite, but you can adapt the idea for the harvest, too.
-Using sturdy string and a strong large craft needle, consider stringing together (with fishing line, if you want to eat them later) either Brussels sprouts or cranberries, or even a combination of the two.
+Using sturdy string and a strong large craft needle, consider stringing together popcorn or cranberries, or even a combination of the two.

 Blogger “Number Fifty-Three” did a beautiful job using fresh bay leaves and cranberries together for a garland and she gives you instructions here.

-The “Boston Mamas” shared a great photo of both radishes and Brussels sprouts strung together for short decorative garlands at the table, a folksy way to dress up a candelabra or make your china cabinet look fancy.
+The “Boston Mamas” shared a great photo of both radishes and Brussels sprouts strung together for short decorative garlands at the table.
+Bringing a folksy way to dress up a candelabra or make your china cabinet look fancy.

 I love all the ideas I found on this page that features table decorations for a vegetarian wedding.
 Sure, it’s not your standard Thanksgiving centerpiece, but it’s fantastically appropriate.
-The idea of just laying out carrots, root veggies, and other edibles seems a little outlandish but it’s also exactly what the harvest aspect of Thanksgiving is all about.
+The idea of laying out root veggies, and other edibles seems a little outlandish.
+However, it’s also exactly what the harvest aspect of Thanksgiving is all about.
 Set and clear the table quick enough, and everything can be eaten or used in stew the next day.
 Now that’s green and fiscally prudent decor!